MeshWorld India Logo MeshWorld.

 LIMIT 20;

 total_exec_time shows cumulative time — a query that runs a million times and takes 0.1ms each contributes 100,000ms total. mean_exec_time shows per-call cost.
-Both matter: high total means it’s consuming overall database capacity; high mean means individual calls are slow.
+Both matter: high total means it’s consuming database capacity; high mean means individual calls are slow.

 Reset stats after tuning to measure improvements from a clean baseline: